MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-proposed.md

 ### Hosting infrastructure as a service (IaaS) identity solution design considerations

-- For scenarios where it is needed to integrate on-premises AD with Azure, evaluate which options satisfy the organization requirements by [Integrate on-premises AD with Azure](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/).
+- For scenarios where on-premises AD is integrated with Azure, evaluate which options satisfy the organization requirements by [Integrate on-premises AD with Azure](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/).

-- The authentication process can occur in the Cloud, Cloud, and On-premises or only On-premises.
+- The authentication process can occur in the Cloud + on-premises or only on-premises.
 Explore the authentication methods offered by Azure Active Directory as part of your identity planning.
 [Authentication for Azure AD hybrid identity solutions](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/choose-ad-authn?toc=https%3A%2F%2Fdocs.microsoft.com%2Fen-us%2Fazure%2Farchitecture%2Ftoc.json&bc=https%3A%2F%2Fdocs.microsoft.com%2Fen-us%2Fazure%2Farchitecture%2Fbread%2Ftoc.json).

-- It can be set up Password hash Synchronization as a backup if you have AD FS because you require sign-in across multiples IdP.
-However, the scenario seamless SSO is not supported in Active Directory Federation Services.
+- Password hash Synchronization can be used as a backup if you have AD FS because you require sign-in across multiples Identity Providers.
+Seamless SSO is not supported in Active Directory Federation Services.

 - Validate the right Synchronization tool for your Identity on the cloud [Hybrid identity design - directory sync](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/plan-hybrid-identity-design-considerations-directory-sync-requirements)